meithecatte/enumflags2/README.md

 ## Features

 - [x] Uses enums to represent individual flags&mdash;a set of flags is a separate type from a single flag.
+- [x] Automatically chooses a free bit when you don't specify.
 - [x] Detects incorrect BitFlags at compile time.
 - [x] Has a similar API compared to the popular [bitflags](https://crates.io/crates/bitflags) crate.
 - [x] Does not expose the generated types explicity.
 The user interacts exclusively with `struct BitFlags<Enum>;`.